Evolution of LGBTQ+ Acceptance in Music & The Industry

 As an LGBTQ+ person of colour, it’s interesting to see how music has evolved within my own lifetime.
 From songs like “Same Love” by Macklemore or “Born This Way” by Lady Gaga becoming record-shattering hits, it’s clear that acceptance in the music industry has come a long way for underrepresented groups.
 While Macklemore may have used his platform to promote LGBTQ+ activism and inclusivity not only in society but in the music industry as an organization, he is definitely not the first.

-In the 1930s after the Great War, there was a rapid expansion of bars since the demand to “party” has surged.
+In the 1930s after the Great War, there was an expansion of bars since the demand to “party” has surged.
 Similar to gay bars that exist today, there was an increase in the number of drag queens performing at such venues similar to present times.
-However, at the time, drag queens were known as “pansy performers”.
+However, at the time, drag queens were known as “pansy performers” (Elliot, 2020).
 Julian Eltinge became one of the most well-known female impersonators at the time and was booked to play in several venues and appeared in numerous films.
 These drag queen performers would be the first wave of workers to resist societal pressures and unknowingly shape LGBTQ+ inclusion in the music industry as an organization.
 This would be the beginning of the rapid evolution of acceptance for LGBTQ+ artists as well (Elliot, 2020).

 The social dynamics of the society in North America after the 2nd World War meant LGBTQ+ artists had to be careful to not offend or disturb societal/heteronormative norms.
 For example, Jazz legend Billie Holliday was rumoured to be bisexual, but nobody cared since it did not conflict with their desire to appreciate his music (Winkles, 2019).